roytang/blog/content/replies/2013/08/cbxthyp/index.md

 - comicbooks
 ---

 I enjoyed this arc, despite JRJR's terrrible artwork.
-That being said, it seems we're getting Carlos Pacheco starting next issue, looking forward to that.\n\nSo, Ian was real after all right?
+That being said, it seems we're getting Carlos Pacheco starting next issue, looking forward to that.

+So, Ian was real after all right?
 Sharon was just mistaken when she said Zola was messing with Cap's head